Factor 5x 2 13x 6

 Solving Quadratic Equations Using Factoring

 Once a quadratic expression is factored, it can be used to solve the corresponding quadratic equation.
-For instance, if we have the equation 5x² + 13x + 6 = 0, we can use the factored form:
+To give you an idea, if we have the equation 5x² + 13x + 6 = 0, we can use the factored form:

 (x + 2)(5x + 3) = 0